racheldes/racheldes/README.md

 ### Hi there 👋

-Hi, I'm Rachel des Bordes
-Welcome to my GitHub!
+Hi I'm Rachel!
 I’m a computer science and economics student at Northeastern University, with a passion for exploring innovative solutions in tech and finance.
 Here, you'll find a mix of projects ranging from investment simulators and data analysis tools to games.
 I enjoy tackling challenging problems, whether it's through code, research, or design.

 🔍 About Me
 - 🎓 Major: Computer Science and Economics, expected graduation in May 2027